lalwalataukir/Term_Paper_2021/README.md

 * Multiple Linear Regression model : Hypothesis has all the features with power 1
 * Polynomial Linear Regression model : Hypothesis has all the features with power 2
-* Improved Models : Selectively some features are sqaured in hypotheses and it results in lesser error and better Coefficient of Determination
+* Improved Models : Selectively some features are squared in hypotheses and it results in lesser error and better Coefficient of Determination